allegroai/clearml-docs/docs/guides/distributed/distributed_pytorch_example.md

 Each Task in a subprocess references the main Task by calling [Task.current_task](../../references/sdk/task.md#taskcurrent_task), which always returns the main Task.

-When the script runs, it creates an experiment named `test torch distributed`, which is associated with the `examples` project.
+When the script runs, it creates an experiment named `test torch distributed` in the `examples` project.

 ## Artifacts